 Traditional marketing in healthcare is rapidly being pushed aside by inbound marketing tactics like blogging and social media.
 If you’re on a tight budget, contact your state’s hospital association for free marketing advice.

 You need fresh content to keep patients coming back and to make search engines happy.
-When you’re in need for more content, consider outsourcing content writing to professional health content writers.
+When you’re in need of more content, consider outsourcing content writing to a freelance medical writer.

 Among the key healthcare marketing challenges is the issue of hospital content.
 This is vulnerable to others using it for their own purposes.
 Protect content from plagiarism by routinely running it through a check engine like Copyscape or Grammarly.